Unregistered land in English law: Land charges

-On top of these basic rules, the Land Charges Act 1972, following its 1925 predecessor, required that some kinds of charges had to be entered on another special register of charges for unregistered land.
+On top of these basic rules, the Land Charges Act 1972, following predecessor the Land Charges Act 1925, required that some kinds of charges had to be entered on another special register of charges for unregistered land.
 According to section 2, a puisne mortgage (a second or third mortgage created after a property is already mortgaged) had to be registered before it would be binding, even though it had previously counted as a legal property right.

-The other important kinds of charge that had to be registered are restrictive covenants and equitable easements, a right from the Family Law Act 1996 Part IV, and an "estate contract" (i.e. either a future right to buy a property, or an option to buy).
+The other important kinds of charge that had to be registered are restrictive covenants and equitable easements, a right from part IV of the Family Law Act 1996, and an "estate contract" (i.e. either a future right to buy a property, or an option to buy).
 Without registration, those charges would be void, but once registered those charges would bind everyone.
 The registration would go against the name of the title holder, although this was sometimes prone to being confusing if people occasionally used different names (e.g. Francis or Frank).
 If an official search of the register did not reveal any titles, then the purchaser would gain good legal rights.

 One glaring injustice, however, was that the House of Lords held the registration rules to be strict.
 In Midland Bank Trust Co Ltd v Green, Walter Green gave his son, Geoffrey an option to buy the property, but did not register it.
 Then Walter changed his mind, and knowing that Geoffrey had not registered this estate contract, he transferred the property to his wife, Evelyne, for £500 to defeat the agreement.
 Although the purchaser had actual notice of Geoffrey's equitable interest, it did not matter because it was not registered.
 In another example, it was held in Lloyds Bank v Carrick that a person in actual occupation of a home, who had an unregistered right to buy the home, could not claim an overriding interest (as would have been possible in registered land) because the only source of the interest was the estate contract, and without registration this was void.

 The anomalies of the system were always acknowledged, and so it was simply hoped that unregistered land would dwindle away.
 The solution, perhaps simpler, of passing legislation requiring that everything was compulsorily registered, was not yet taken.